owkin/benchmark_flamby/README.rst

    $ benchopt run --timeout 36000000000 --max-runs 12 -d FedTcgaBrca

-To benchmark on other datasets of FLamby, follow FLamby's instructions to download each dataset, for example you can find Fed-Heart-Disease's download's instructions [here](https://owkin.github.io/FLamby/fed_heart.html).
+To benchmark on other datasets of FLamby, follow FLamby's instructions to download each dataset, for example you can find Fed-Heart-Disease's download's instructions here_.
 Then once the dataset is downloaded one can run similarly:
 For the cross-validation:
 .. code-block::